 |Rs 2,19,690||Rs 2,34,532||Rs 2,41,003|

-In the table above, you can see that just a percentage point increase in annual expense rate can significantly lower the return rate on your investments.
-The impact will be much more significant in FIRE investment, with higher financial stakes.
+The table above shows that just a percentage point increase in annual expense rate can significantly lower the return rate on your investments.
+With higher financial stakes, the impact will be much more significant in FIRE investment.

 Similarly, if you look at an index fund that tracks either Nifty-50 or Sensex, it outperforms actively managed funds in the long term due to its low-cost investment strategy.
 The expense ratio of index funds is comparatively lower than any actively managed funds.